samrocketman/drexel-university/README.md

 # drexel-university

 This is a list of scripts I created while working at Drexel University.
+All licensed under the MIT license.

 ## List of README files.